vtexdocs/dev-portal-content/docs/release-notes/2023-10-11-faststore-v1-abandoned-cart.md

 3. In the terminal, run `yarn dev` to sync the changes.

-After syncing the changes, you can verify if the `VTEX_METADATA` has been defined and if the data captured by Return Customer (RC) is updating the records in Master Data.
+After syncing the changes, you can test the solution by checking the information in the following topics:

 - **Check the `VTEX_METADATA`**
   1. Access the provided localhost URL in your browser.